-At the Talk - Do's
+At the Talk-Do's

-- If you expect the audience to take notes provide copies of your transparencies (this is rarely the case in a conference or colloquium/job talk situation) - Dress appropriately this shows respect for your audience - Have eccentricity (but not too extreme) - make it fun/easy for people to remember you - extreme eccentricity is bad for younger people
+- If you expect the audience to take notes, provide copies of your transparencies (this is rarely the case in a conference or colloquium/job talk situation) - Dress appropriately-this shows respect for your audience - Have eccentricity (but not too extreme) - make it fun/easy for people to remember you - extreme eccentricity is bad for younger people

-At the Talk - Do's (cont)
+At the Talk-Do's (cont'd)

 - Be EXCITED about your work!

-- Remind Don't Assume
+- Remind; don't assume

-If you assume a standard result provide

-the audience with a brief reminder
+- If you assume a standard result, provide the audience with a brief reminder

-- Talk with Sufficient Volume
+• Talk with Sufficient Volume

-- Make Eye Contact and "read" audience
+- Make eye contact and "read" the audience

-change victims
+- Change victims

-- Be With the Audience
+- Be with the audience

-Walk toward and away from the people

-as well as left and right to break down
+- Walk toward and away from the people as well as left and right to break down implicit barrier

-implicit barrier

-At the Talk - Do's (cont)
+At the Talk-Do's (cont'd)

-- Point to the screen not transparency
+- Point to the screen, not transparency/computer monitor

+- Use a pointer, not hand/pen

 - Bring props

 - Ask real and rhetorical questions to keep audience engaged

-- Deflect obstructionists
+- Deflect obstructionists:

-tell them you'd like to talk to them after

-the talk (about the interesting point

-made) because the point is a detail,

-tangential, has a long answer, you need to

-think about it, ...
+- tell them you'd like to talk to them after the talk (about the interesting point made) because the point is a detail, tangential, has a long answer, you need to think about it, etc.

-- End on Time!
+- End on time!

-At the Talk - Don'ts
+At the Talk-Don'ts

-- Talk too softly, mumble, or speak in a monotone voice, use "um", "ah", ... - Read your transparencies - Focus attention on the screen you'll end up talking to the screen vs. the audience - Stand so that you block the projection - Mention a detail/point you don't want to talk about - Darken the room (unless necessary to see) since it entices audience to sleep - Babble on when you have nothing to say - Over-run your time
+- Talk too softly, mumble, or speak in a monotone voice, use "um", "ah", ... - Read your transparencies - Focus attention on the screen-you'll end up talking to the screen vs. the audience - Stand so that you block the projection - Mention a detail/point you dont want to talk about - Darken the room (unless necessary to see) since it entices audience to sleep - Babble on when you have nothing to say - Run over time